Frequently Asked Questions

 - Starter Long Positions: These are stocks that we think have a place in the portfolio, but we want certain things to happen before we increase our exposure.
 So from time to time, we might have a 0.1% or some small exposure to certain stocks and then scale it up over time as our thesis starts gaining momentum.

-All a, b, c, have a place in the portfolio, and we manage each of them to be profitable at a position level.
+All the above have a place in the portfolio, and we manage each of them to be profitable at a position level.